-C. The District has covenanted that it will take all necessary steps to comply with the requirement that rebatable arbitrage earnings on the investment of the gross proceeds of the bonds, within the meaning of section 148(f) of the Internal Revenue Code, be rebated to the federal government.
-The minimum requirement for determination of the rebatable amount is on each 5th-year anniversary of each issue.

-In compliance with this covenant, the 5th year arbitrage rebate report was completed for the Series 2009 refunding bond issue and the final arbitrage rebate reports were completed for the Series 2003 bond issue and the Series 2004 refunding bond issue.
-The reports reflect that the District did not have a rebate obligation to the federal government on these bond issues.

-D. The bond resolutions state that the District is required by the Securities and Exchange Commission to provide continuing disclosure of certain general financial information and operating data to each nationally recognized municipal securities information repository and the state information depository.
+- B. The District has covenanted that it will take all necessary steps to comply with the requirement that rebatable arbitrage earnings on the investment of the gross proceeds of the bonds, within the meaning of section 148(f) of the Internal Revenue Code, be rebated to the federal government.
+The minimum requirement for determination of the rebatable amount is on each 5th-year anniversary of each issue. - In compliance with this covenant, the 5th year arbitrage rebate reports were completed for the Series 2009 Refunding Bonds and the Series 2011 Refunding Bonds.
+The reports reflect that the District did not have a rebate obligation to the federal government on these bond issues. - C. The bond resolutions state that the District is required by the Securities and Exchange Commission to provide continuing disclosure of certain general financial information and operating data to each nationally recognized municipal securities information repository and the state information depository.
 This information, along with the audited annual financial statements, is to be provided within six months after the end of each fiscal year and shall continue to be provided through the life of the bonds.